Viewtiful Joe on the Nintendo Gamecube

 Viewtiful Joe's core game-play was similar to many traditional side-scrolling beat em up games from years gone by.

 As Joe, the player was mostly limited to moving left, right, up, and down within a fixed two dimensional path.
-Moving to the left or right caused the screen to scroll in the appropriate direction.
+Moving to the left or right caused the background to scroll in the appropriate direction.

 The game contained many staple platforming elements such as the ability to perform jumps and double jumps.